fatalis/SourceSplit/README.md

 Reading game memory and [signature scanning].
 This method is used in order to try to support every game and engine version, including ones I've never tested at all.
 The code would be a lot simpler if it were targetting just one game.
 A ton of reverse engineering was required to do this.
 Tools used: IDA Pro, OllyDbg, Source SDK.

 #### Timing Accuracy
-Note: 1 tick is 15 or 16.6666 milliseconds.
+Note: 1 tick is 15 or 16.666... milliseconds.
 You can think of it as around the same as one frame at 60FPS.
 The timing emulates what the engine does when recording a demo.

 Many hours were put into making sure the timer is as accurate as possible.
 For games with auto-start/end support, timing has tick-perfect accuracy >99% of the time.
 Otherwise timing accuracy depends on the user (start, end), just like RTA.

 There are some situations where the timing can be off by a few ticks:

   * If your frame rate is lower than the tick rate, a few ticks can be lost on auto-start/end.
   * Due to the nature of how SourceSplit reads game memory on a time interval, a few ticks can be lost if it misses the interval.
-This should almost never happen, unless you have a truly ancient computer.

-However, these cases are rare.
-While I was making sure the timing is accurate, I actually discovered bugs (much more severe relative to these rare cases) in several other timers and demo tools.
-If you notice that the timing is different from another timer, it's most likely because the other one isn't as accurate as SourceSplit.

-tl;dr I'm confident with the timing and you can and should use it for ~official~ purposes.
-But probably not Individual Levels.
+tl;dr The timing is very accurate and should never be more than half of a second off.

 Change Log
 ----------